mgo9000/Kaiserschlacht/README.md

 Automated skill checks, damage application, status effect expiration, and more, are already implemented, and many more features are incoming.

 Coming soon: more compendium content, V12 support, proper automation for the Prone status effect, quickstart documentation.

+Full playtest rules can be found at https://cgh130.itch.io/kaiserschlacht-playtest